tboulier/tboulier.github.io/_posts/2019-02-08-Parametric-Instability-Floquet.md

 Energy absorption in interacting many-body systems, unlike in non-interacting systems, is an interesting open question with practical implications for quantum engineering.

 Recently, theoretical work predicted that interacting Floquet systems can be inherently unstable in the case of Bosons, which would be visible as fast heating.
-In our experiment at JQI (https://journals.aps.org/prx/pdf/10.1103/PhysRevX.9.011047 / https://arxiv.org/pdf/1808.07637 ), we experimentally confirmed this mechanism and its manifestation as fast heating.
+In our experiment at JQI (see the [paper](https://journals.aps.org/prx/pdf/10.1103/PhysRevX.9.011047) or [pre-print](https://arxiv.org/pdf/1808.07637), we experimentally confirmed this mechanism and its manifestation as fast heating.

 We also observed an unexpected super-fast heating, hinting at important effects beyond current theories.